rabbitmq/rabbitmq-website/docs/oauth2.md

 ### Token expiration and refresh {#token-expiration}

-In RabbitMQ, token expiration and refresh processes vary between AMQP 1.0 and AMQP 0.9.1 protocols.
+Token expiration and refresh process in AMQP 1.0 and AMQP 0.9.1 protocols uses the same general idea but there are minor protocol-specific differences.

+#### AMQP 1.0

 For AMQP 1.0, if the latest token on an existing connection expires, RabbitMQ disconnects the client.
 To prevent disconnection, the client can proactively refresh the token before it expires.